gmoes/club-hub/README.md

-club-hub
+Club Hub
 ========

-Many Clubs, One Website
+Many Clubs, One Website.

+An IMSA Initiative.